19hours/sg-statutes/Acts/Co-operative Societies Act.md

 [23/2008]

+(3) For the purposes of this Act, a society is insolvent if it has insufficient assets to cover its liabilities.

+[Act 3 of 2018 wef 10/04/2018]

+(4) In this Act, where there is a reference to a number of clear days between 2 events, that number of days is exclusive of the days on which those 2 events happen.

+[Act 3 of 2018 wef 10/04/2018]

-### Appointment of Registrar and Assistant Registrars
+### Appointment of Registrar, etc.

-3\.—(1) The Minister may appoint a Registrar of Co-operative Societies, Assistant Registrars of Co-operative Societies and such other officers as he thinks necessary for the administration of this Act.
+3\.—(1) The Minister may appoint a Registrar of Co‑operative Societies, one or more Deputy Registrars of Co‑operative Societies and Assistant Registrars of Co‑operative Societies, and such other public officers as the Minister thinks necessary for the administration of this Act.

+[Act 3 of 2018 wef 10/04/2018]

-(2) The Registrar may, subject to the provisions of this Act and to any general or special directions of the Minister, delegate any of his functions under this Act to an Assistant Registrar or to a co-operative officer.
+(2) The Registrar of Co‑operative Societies may, subject to the provisions of this Act and to any general or special directions of the Minister, delegate any of the Registrar’s functions, duties and powers under this Act to a Deputy Registrar, an Assistant Registrar or a public officer appointed under subsection (1), except the power of delegation conferred by this subsection.

+[Act 3 of 2018 wef 10/04/2018]

 (3) The Registrar shall have a seal of such device as may be approved by the Minister.

+[Act 3 of 2018 wef 10/04/2018]

 ## PART II

 FORMATION AND REGISTRATION OF SOCIETIES

-### Societies which may be registered
+### Characteristics required for registration, etc.

-4\.—(1) Subject to the provisions of this Act, a society —
+4\.—(1) Subject to the provisions of this Act, a proposed society may be registered as a society if —

-(a) which has as its object the promotion of the economic interests of its members in accordance with co-operative principles;
+(a) it has as its object the promotion of the economic interests of its members in accordance with co‑operative principles;

-(b) which, while having regard to the economic interests of its members in accordance with essential co-operative principles, has, as its object, the promotion of the economic interest of the public generally, or any section of the public; or
+(b) while it has regard to the economic interests of its members in accordance with essential co‑operative principles, it has as its object the promotion of the economic interests of the public generally, or of any section of the public; or

-(c) which is a society established with the object of facilitating the operations of a society referred to in paragraphs (a) and (b),
+(c) it is established with the object of facilitating the operations of a society to which either or both of paragraphs (a) and (b) apply.

-may be registered as a co-operative society under this Act.

-(2) Every society which is registered under subsection (1) shall have the organisational and management structure laid down in Part V unless the Registrar, on registration of the society, considers that an organisational and management structure in the form referred to in subsection (3) is necessary or desirable for that society and should be so provided for in its by-laws.
+(2) Every society must have —

+(a) the organisational and management structure set out in Part V; or

+(b) an organisational and management structure providing for both of the following — if the Registrar, when registering that society, considers that it is necessary or desirable for that society, and should be provided for in that society’s by‑laws:
-[23/2008]

-(3) The by-laws of a society referred to in subsection (2) may provide for —

-(a) a governing body to be a board of trustees; and
+(i) a governing body to be a board of trustees;

-(b) a committee of management to be a board of directors,
+(ii) a committee of management to be a board of directors.

-but the provisions of Part V shall apply to a board of directors of such a society as they apply to a committee of management of any other society registered under this Act.
+(3) The provisions of Part V apply to a board of directors of a society having an organisational and management structure in subsection (2)(b) as they apply to a committee of management of any other society.

-[23/2008]
+[Act 3 of 2018 wef 10/04/2018]

 ### Conditions of registration

-5\.
-No society shall be registered under this Act unless —

-(a) in the case of a primary society, it consists of at least 10 persons each of whom is qualified for membership under section 39; and
+5\.—(1) A proposed society cannot be registered as a primary society unless it consists of at least 5 persons, each of whom qualifies for membership under section 39(1).

-(b) in the case of a secondary society, it consists of 2 or more societies or trade unions qualifying for membership under section 39.
+(2) A proposed society cannot be registered as a secondary society unless it consists of 2 or more persons, each being a society or a trade union.

+[Act 3 of 2018 wef 10/04/2018]

 ### Name of society

-6\.—(1) No society shall be registered by a name which, in the opinion of the Registrar —
+6\.—(1) No society shall have a name which, in the opinion of the Registrar —

 (a) is likely to mislead members of the public as to the true character or purpose of the society;